Tiriar/intent-reco/README.md

 Template-based intent recognition system built on word embedding models.

 ## Installation instructions:
 The intent recognition system is dependent on the used embedding model.
-These models are mostly loaded using the ```embedding_wrappers.py``` module.
+These models are loaded using the wrappers in  ```embeddings``` directory.

 Currently supported embedding algorithms:
 * InferSent: https://github.com/facebookresearch/InferSent